Masters Frequently Asked Questions

 I have been assessed as an ‘Overseas’ student but I believe I should be paying ‘Home’ fees.
 Can you please review my status?

-If you have a query about your fee status, you can contact email@example.com and we will send you a fees questionnaire to complete.
-You should return this ideally before enrolment so we can apply the correct fees.
+If you have a query about your fee status, you can complete a fees questionnaire.

 If you have been granted indefinite leave to remain, you must submit the relevant pages from your passport or a letter from the Home Office confirming your status.
 On receipt of the completed questionnaire, and relevant evidence, we will then review the decision on your fee status and you will be informed of the outcome.
 If you have been working overseas on a temporary contract, you must submit a copy of your contract and the conditions of your employment.